MM-DADM: Multimodal Drug-Aware Diffusion Model for Virtual Clinical Trials: Details of Dataset

-\paragraph{ECG Recording Settings.} The ECGs from the two databases are recorded at $1000 \mathrm{Hz}$ with an amplitude resolution of $2.5$\si{\micro V}.
-For ECGRDVQ database, triplicate $10$-second ECGs are extracted at $16$ predefined time points: $1$ point pre-dose ($-0.5 \mathrm{h}$) and $15$ points post-dose ($0.5$, $1$, $1.5$, $2$, $2.5$, $3$, $3.5$, $4$, $5$, $6$, $7$, $8$, $12$, $14$, and $24 \mathrm{h}$), during which the subjects were resting in a supine position for $10$ minutes.
-For ECGDMMLD database, triplicate $10$-second ECGs are extracted at $14$ predefined time points: $1$ point pre-dose ($-0.5 \mathrm{h}$) and $13$ points post-dose ($1.5$, $2$, $2.5$, $3$, $6.5$, $7$, $7.5$, $8$, $12$, $12.5$, $13$, $13.5$ and $24 \mathrm{h}$), during which the subjects were resting in a supine position for $10$ minutes.
+\paragraph{ECG Recording Settings.} The ECGs from the two databases are recorded at $1000$ Hz with an amplitude resolution of $2.5$ \textmu V. For the ECGRDVQ database, triplicate $10$-second ECGs are extracted at $16$ predefined time points: $1$ point pre-dose ($-0.5$ h) and $15$ points post-dose ($0.5$, $1$, $1.5$, $2$, $2.5$, $3$, $3.5$, $4$, $5$, $6$, $7$, $8$, $12$, $14$, and $24$ h), during which the subjects were resting in a supine position for $10$ minutes.
+For the ECGDMMLD database, triplicate $10$-second ECGs are extracted at $14$ predefined time points: $1$ point pre-dose ($-0.5$ h) and $13$ points post-dose ($1.5$, $2$, $2.5$, $3$, $6.5$, $7$, $7.5$, $8$, $12$, $12.5$, $13$, $13.5$, and $24$ h), during which the subjects were resting in a supine position for $10$ minutes.
 We randomly select one ECG signal from the $3$ records at each time point for experiments.
-We combine the pre-dose ECGs, each post-dose ECGs, and the corresponding clinical information into a single training data point.
-This means that for each subject, $N$ training data points can be generated, where $N$ represents the number of time points at which post-dose ECGs are recorded.
+We combine the pre- and post-dose ECGs with the corresponding demographics and drug information into a real training sample.
+This means that for each subject, $N$ samples can be generated, where $N$ represents the number of time points at which post-dose ECGs are recorded.